IB Diploma Programme (Grades 11-12)

 Works Cited

-The following people formed the 2014 Academic Honesty Policy Committee:
+The following people reviewed the ISB Academic Integrity Policy:

 Language Policy